-What is Issue of Shares?
+What is the Issue of Shares?

-The issue of Shares is the procedure in which enterprises allocate new shares to the shareholders.
+The issue of shares is the procedure in which enterprises allocate new shares to the shareholders.
 Shareholders can be either corporates or individuals.
 The enterprise follows the rules stipulated by Companies Act 2013 while circulating the shares.
-The issue of Prospectus, Receiving Applications, Allocation of Shares are 3 key fundamental steps of the process of issuing the shares.
+The Issue of Prospectus, Receiving Applications, Allocation of Shares are 3 key fundamental steps of the process of issuing the shares.

 The significant steps in the process of issue of shares are given below :

 - Issue of Prospectus: The enterprise initially issues the prospectus to the public generally.
 The prospectus is an appeal to the public that a new enterprise has come into the presence and it would require funds for operating the trading concern.
 It comprises of complete data regarding the enterprise and the way in which the money is to be collected from the prospective investors.